-13This intra-generational rebating assumption removes any potential intergenerational transfer motivation for tariffs, which both isolates the education-driven distributional motivations that are our focus, and helps eliminate nuisance equilibria (see footnote 22).
+13 This intra-generational rebating assumption removes any potential intergenerational transfer motivation for tariffs, which both isolates the education-driven distributional motivations that are our focus, and helps eliminate nuisance equilibria (see footnote 21 and 22).

-14From a modeling framework, the cost of education serves as a connection between today's prices and the economic structure of the future.
+14 From a modeling perspective, the cost of education serves as a connection between today's prices and the economic structure of the future.
 Absent such a link, the economy could jump to a new equilibrium from one period to the next, precluding any study of transition dynamics.
 Such instantaneous transition would be a counterfactual artifact of the 2-period OLG framework.

-15More generally, we could assume only that the adjustment cost increases as a worker gets older.
+15 More generally, we could assume only that the adjustment cost increases as a worker gets older.
 What is crucial for our key mechanism and results is simply that economic adjustment is slower than political change: skill stickiness is one of many ways to establish this sort of economic hysteresis in the (human) capital stock.